lllyasviel/style2paints/V5_preview/README.md

 **Dorothy** is an loyal assistant.
 She will try best to absolutely obey your input sketch.

-The left-top is the input line drawing (created by Lvmin).
+The left-top is the input line drawing.
 All other images are outputs.

 We use the same default prompt.